AdobeDocs/target.de-DE/help/c-integrating-target-with-mac/a4t/r-a4t-faq/a4t-faq-viewing-reports.md

 * The [!DNL Target] profile expired but the [!DNL Analytics] cookie is still there.
 In this situation, [!DNL Target] re-evaluates the user but [!DNL Analytics] considers the visitor to be the same person.
 * Wenn der Besucher die `mbox3rdPartyId` verwendet, sobald der anonyme Besucher mit seinem Drittanbieter-ID-Profil verschmolzen wird, könnte den Besucher in einen anderen Besuch einordnen, der mit der ID eines Drittanbieters übereinstimmt. [!DNL Target] Weitere Informationen finden Sie unter [Echtzeit-Profilsynchronisierung für mbox3rdPartyID](../../../c-target/c-visitor-profile/3rd-party-id.md#concept_BF4113593F614987B1D3E359AE1C5732).
-* [!DNL Analytics] kann verschiedene Geräte auf andere Weise als denselben Besucher verfolgen, und zwar auf andere Weise als die [!DNL Target] Verfolgung dieser Geräte: Die Einrichtung der Drittanbieter-ID in [!DNL Target] unterscheidet sich von der in Analytics.
+* [!DNL Analytics] might be tracking different devices as the same visitor in a different way than [!DNL Target] tracks those devices: the 3rd party ID setup in [!DNL Target] is different than in Analytics.

 ## Unterstützt A4T Virtual Report Suites?